Classic Climbs in the Aberdeenshire Hills

 Top 10 Toughest Climbs

-Ask any Aberdeenshire roadie and you can bet their favourite road climb is on the list below.
+Ask any Aberdeenshire roadie and you can bet their favourite road climb, regardless of category, is on the list below.

 These ten roads climbs, in no particular order, will test even the strongest rider to the limit so fit a compact at the front and the biggest sprocket you can find at the back and get ready for some Aberdeenshire climbing "shock and awe".